Z-Hussein/security-shield/USAGE-GUIDE.md

 ## Logging

-Security events are recorded through the host's logging infrastructure so they can be reviewed.
-The skill itself writes no log files.
+Security events are recorded via threat-handling rules in SKILL.md: threat events are logged to memory/YYYY-MM-DD.md (event metadata only - never raw payloads).
+Quarantined files go to $HOME/.security-shield/quarantine/ (requires mkdir first).
+The skill does NOT write to host system logs (syslog, journald, etc.); all event recording is within the agent's own workspace.

 ---